-The app gives daily, weekly and monthly average on glucose levels and users can set reminders to check these in fixed intervals.
-In addition to such features, the app even generates detailed graphs and reports on the users daily activity which are easy to understand and monitor.
+The app gives daily, weekly and monthly average on glucose levels and users can set reminders to check these at fixed intervals.
+In addition to such features, the app even generates detailed graphs and reports on the users' daily activity which is easy to understand and monitor.

 An app that is offered by an agency called C-DAC of the government of India, Diabetes Risk Assessment Tool primarily calculates the risk of diabetes in users.
 It takes various inputs from the user and gives a risk score between 0 and 80.

 In addition to this, the app even gives recommendations to modify lifestyle and diet to significantly reduce this risk.

 In addition to most features mentioned in the apps listed above, Diabetes in Check app has two unique features.
 It has a barcode scanner with which the user can scan packaged foods.
 Once scanned, the app immediately displays and tracks nutrition information of the scanned item.

 Designed by a certified diabetes educator, the app even provides online coaching from one such professional to the user as required by him/her.